mjwelchphd/ssltransportagent/README.md

 Having a working demo application helps to solve this documentation problem, which is why it was included here.

-# This Is Not Yet Production Software
+# Version 1.0 is considered a stable release.
-This server has been tested by sending it over 11,000 spam emails.
-No faults were found, but small problems may still crop up under further, more elaborate, testing.
+This server has been tested by sending it over 23,000 spam emails.
+No faults were found.
 It's licensed under the MIT license, so technically, you're on your own.
 But practically, drop me an email at mjwelchphd@gmail.com if you need help with this.
 I want it to be useful, stable, and reliable.

 # Gem Dependancies
 This gem requires the following: